 Over the years, the operating profitability margins of Omkar Speciality Chemicals Ltd have been constant at 19-20%.
 It is a good feature as the company has been facing fluctuations in the raw material prices during this whole period.
 Stable operating profitability margins over the years indicate that the company is able to pass on the changes in the raw material costs to its customers/end users and able to protect its margins.
 It is advised that an investor should always try to find out the reasons for stable profitability margins so that she might be comfortable with the level of sustainable profitability margins going ahead.

-While analysing the publically available information about the company, an investor comes across the comments of the management (Mr. Pravin Herlekar) in the conference call held on April 12, 2016, where it has clarified the reasons for sustained profitability margins:
+While analysing the publically available information about the company, an investor comes across the comments of the management (Mr. Pravin Herlekar) in the conference call held on April 12, 2016, where it has clarified the reasons for sustained profitability margins, which are spot orders and “cost plus basis” nature of contracts:

 The management clarifies that Omkar Speciality Chemicals Ltd does not have long-term contract with its customers and all the sale transactions are on spot sales basis where the company charges its customers on a formula (cost plus) basis and therefore, it is able to pass on any changes in the raw materials to its end customers and is able to maintain its profitability margins.